palewire/first-visual-story/readthedocs/index.rst

 .. code-block:: bash

     $ git add .
+    # ☝️ A fun trick to add *all* of the pages you've changed with one command. ☝️
     $ git commit -m "Started editing templates"

 And, again, push it to GitHub.